Automattic/jetpack/tools/e2e-commons/README.md

 ### e2e-plan-data-interceptor.php

-The purpose of this plugin is to provide a way to `mock` Jetpack plan, for cases when we test functionality that does not directly use paid services.
-Great example of this purpose is a paid Gutenberg blocks.
+The purpose of this plugin is to provide a way to `mock` a Jetpack plan, for cases when we test functionality that does not directly use paid services.
+A great example of this purpose is testing paid Gutenberg blocks.

 # Test architecture